KrutikaGandhi/Chat-Room-App/README.md

-# ChatApp-Nodejs
+# Chat-Room App
-live demo available just enter your user name and join room you want
-•	You can join a chat room given that your name is unique
-•	Real time message and location sending.
-•	Mustache.js library is used for rendering message.
-•	Moment.js library is used to format the timing of the message.
-•	User joined and user left notification.
-•	List of active users is rendered in the left column of the page along with the Room name.
-•	Auto scrolling functionality added
+Created real-time Node.js based Chat-Room application that allows the user to join any chat room given that the user name is unique for that chat room.
+Once in chat room users can send and receive messages and location data using Geolocation API.
+Socket.io was used to enables real-time, bidirectional and event-based communication.